 There are practical limitations to how much both of these regions can be improved.
-The gain limitation at low frequencies can be difficult to improve upon due to noise at the amplifier terminals.
-Although this noise is at a very high frequency, it still carries 1M low-frequency modulated information.
-It is quite common to require bypass capacitors across all three terminals of the operational amplifier to improve the noise issue.
+The gain limitation at low frequencies can be difficult to improve upon at the amplifier terminals.
+Although this noise is at a very high frequency, it still carries low-frequency modulated information.
+It is quite comdue to noise mon to require bypass capacitors across all three terminals of the operational amplifier to improve the noise issue.